geoschem/geos-chem-docker/README.md

 Docker containers allow platform-independent installation of GEOS-Chem-classic and GCHP

 See [how to use Docker and other containers](https://cloud-gc.readthedocs.io/en/latest/chapter03_advanced-tutorial/container.html) as part of the [GEOS-Chem on cloud project](http://cloud.geos-chem.org).

+## Licensing

+GEOS-Chem dockerfiles are distributed under the MIT license.
+Please read the license documents LICENSE.txt and AUTHORS.txt, both of which are located in the root folder.